Quasimaps to quivers with potentials: Shifted symplectic structures

 \begin{definition} Fix a $k$-point $\sigma$ of $\fBun_H^{\chi=\omega}(C)$, represented by a $H$-bundle $P$ on $C$ with an isomorphism $\varkappa$ as above.
 We refer to $\sigma=(P,\varkappa)$ as a {\it twist data}, and define the derived moduli stack $\bMap^\sigma(C,[Y/H])$ of \textit{$\sigma$-twisted maps}\footnote{The idea of doing twist is not new.
 See \cite{Kim, Dia, O} for examples.} to $Y$ by the following homotopy pullback diagram:

-\end{definition} The goal of this section is to show if $Y$ has an $n$-shifted symplectic structure that transforms under $H$ as $\chi^{ }$ (see Definition \ref{def of trans}), then $\bMap^\sigma(C,[Y/H])$ has an induced $(n-1)$-shifted symplectic structure.
-This follows from a similar AKSZ-type construction as \cite[\S 2.1]{PTVV}.
+\end{definition} The goal of this section is to show that if $Y$ has an $n$-shifted symplectic structure that transforms under $H$ as $\chi^{ }$ (see Definition \ref{def of trans}), then $\bMap^\sigma(C,[Y/H])$ has an induced $(n-1)$-shifted symplectic structure.
+This follows from an AKSZ-type construction as \cite[\S 2.1]{PTVV}.
 The basic idea of \textit{loc.\,cit.}~is as follows: when $H=\{1\}$, we know $\omega_{C/k}\cong \oO$, $Y$ has an $n$-shifted symplectic structure and

 The $(n-1)$-shifted symplectic structure on this mapping stack is given by the pullback of the symplectic structure of $Y$ via the evaluation map

 and then integrating along $C$ via Serre duality pairing $C(C,\oO)\to k[-1]$.
 For general $H$, we first introduce the notion of shifted symplectic structures that transform under $H$ as $\chi: H\to \mathbb{C}^*$ (ref.~Definition \ref{def of trans}) and then define descent to the stack quotient by $H$ (ref.~Lemma \ref{lem on descent with tw}).
 Finally we explain how to do integration on $C$ (ref.~Eqn.~\eqref{eqn:kappa}).
 We prove the existence of shifted symplectic structures in Theorem \ref{thm:symp_no_mark}.